benmurphyy/ESP32-C6_ESP-IDF_COMPONENTS/components/peripherals/i2c/esp_bme680/README.md

 ## General Usage

 To get started, simply copy the component to your project's `components` folder and reference the `bme680.h` header file as an include.
 The component includes documentation for the peripheral such as the datasheet, application notes, and/or user manual where applicable.
+There are 3 power modes supported by the BME680.
+Unfortunately, 2 of three power modes (i.e. SEQUENTIAL and PARRALLEL) are not documented by Bosch and not fully implemented since these modes are not fully understood operationally.
+However, the component does support multiple heater profiles through the `bme680_get_data_by_heater_profile` function.

 ```text
 components